MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Monthly consumption is computed from first day of the month and is refreshed on a daily basis.

-Available credits are the assigned credits if credits have been assigned to the environment, or the unassigned credits if no credit has been assigned to the environment.
+Available credits are the assigned credits if credits are assigned to the environment, or the unassigned credits if no credit is assigned to the environment.

 ### Simple overage